 Bring Your Patience

 While we wait patiently for the park to open, we mill around the grounds of the visitor center for a short while.
 Watching more people arrive in the parking lot, we go ahead and put our sunscreen on for the day and lock up the car.
 It is now about 5:30 a.m. and we head towards the area where the first shuttle bus stop is located.
-We find our spot in line for a departure time of 6 a.m. where we are taken to the bus stop to begin our first hike.
+We find our spot in line for a departure time of 6 a.m. where we are taken to the bus stop to begin our first hike, Angels Landing West Rim Trail.

 As we stand in line waiting, (we are approximately 14th and 15th in line); we meet Paul from Australia.
 Paul is a very pleasant man, very well traveled, and we enjoy conversations with him immensely.
 Paul would end up tagging along with us most of the morning.
 He didn’t know which hike he was going to do until he asked us what our plans are.
-We told him we were starting with ‘Angels Landing’ and so he says he will hike that one as well.
+We told him we are starting with ‘Angels Landing’ and so he says he will hike that one as well.
+Paul has become one of our most fond memories of our first time in Zion hiking Angels Landing.
+This is what makes life so incredible.
+Meeting wonderful folks on the trails where you all share amazing experiences together in such magical places like Zion.

 Make a Plan